 Before we head back to the cottage for a luxurious shower (we all know – not all showers are made equally!) we squeeze in a wine tasting with Florence, our jovial hostess.
 Webersburg produces delicious white, rose and red wines, which we taste while learning about the history of the farm and how the wines reflect the land.
 It’s an easy past time that may see the day disappear if you’re not careful.

 The whites are on the green grass side for those who like a crisper wine.
-I’m a Chenin drinker so I was very impressed with the rose.
-It may be rosé all day for some, but not for me – until now.
+I’m a Chenin drinker so I was very impressed with the rosé, which could definitely be drunk all day!
 The Webersburg rosé is unexpected and delicious.
-The reds are also a range of delectable hues, scents and tastes, which we experience through Florence’s expertise.
+The reds are also a range of delectable hues, scents and tastes, which explore through Florence’s expertise.

 Have a question?
 Drop a note below or mail stay@gotthepassports!